Helaxious/jekyll_awesome_parser/README.md

 # Numbers can be both int or floats
 numbers = `123 321 12.1111 3.141592`

-# Booleans needs to be in lowercase either, 'true' or 'false'
+# Booleans needs to be in lowercase and are either 'true' or 'false'
 booleans = `true false`

 # Pass a list by surrounding it in brackets
-# Lists can be nested, and even be empty.
-But they can't have keyword arguments.
+# Lists can be nested, and also empty.
+But you can't place keyword arguments inside them.
 lists = `["abc" 123 true [nested lists!] []]`
 ```

-## Tricky cases
+## Examples

-Although I do my best to make this parser as easy and intuitive as possible both for the user, and for plugin developers, there are some tricky cases you may want to be aware of:
+If you still are in doubt on how to use this parser, or you prefer learning with pratical examples, you can check the [examples](readme_examples/examples.md) folder for more.

 ## Known issues

 Some known issues that needs to be fixed later that you should be aware of:

+- Error messages details are generally incomplete when it happens while parsing a list

+- This shouldn't really occur:
+    ```ruby
+    parser.parse_input(["arg1", "arg2"], "arg2: 123 potato")
+    # {"arg1"=>[], "arg2"=>[123, "potato"]}
+    ```

 ## Installing and using it